aisbergen/educational_platform_service/README.md

 ## Contributing

-Thanks to @assyeet and @Nurkha17 for considering contributing to this project!
+Thanks to @aisbergen, @assyeet and @Nurkha17 for considering contributing to this project!